Enel Green Power: North America

 Enel Green Power operates in North America with operational and under-construction facilities in the United States (solar and wind) and in Canada (wind).

 On January 4, 2024, Enel Green Power announced the completion of the sale of a portfolio of approximately 150 MW to ORMAT Technologies Inc., which includes operational geothermal and solar facilities in the United States.

+In February 2026, Enel Green Power North America acquired an 830MW portfolio of wind and solar operations from Excelsior Energy Capital.
+The $1 billion acquisition is intended to close in the third quarter of 2026 after approval from the Federal Energy Regulatory Commission.

 Latin America

 In Latin America, Enel Green Power has operations in Mexico, Panama, Guatemala, Costa Rica, Argentina, Brazil, Chile and Colombia, where it is present with all the main renewable production technologies, including wind, solar, hydroelectric and geothermal.

 Enel Green Power began operations at a €456 million wind complex located in Morro do Chapéu, Ourolândia and Umburanas in April 2024.
 The complex has 81 turbines and a total capacity of 348 MW.
 In August 2024, a Enel Green Power wind complex with 43 turbines began operations in Ourolândia and Umburanas.
 The complex costs amounted to €297 million and it is capable of generating 894 GWh per year.